achojnicki/sicken/readme.md

 # Sicken

-An artifical VTuber based on OpenAI.
+An artifical VTuber based on OpenAI, Xai, or DeepSeek.

 ## Installation